Looking for a battery pack for your Google Pixel? Great! But before you do, you need to keep a lookout for a few things.

 Last but certainly not least is the massive RAVPower 26,800mAh external battery, which is optimized for USB-PD devices such as the Pixel.

 RAVPower claims you'll be able to recharge this battery pack in a fraction of the usual time, just four to five hours compared to the standard 14 hours.
 For charging your Pixel, you'll want to use the USB-C port along with the included USB-C cable, but you also have two standard USB-A ports for charging other devices, which include iSmart 2.0 technology which intelligently detects and adjusts the charging current to obtain the fastest charging for your device.
-Get yours for just $45 on Amazon!
+Get yours for just $60 on Amazon with the included coupon.

 Got any battery packs you've tried and tested?